-So anyway, while we were in North Carolina, my friend Hope and I made a trip to a local yarn store, The Yarn Circle, where we heard they spun and hand died their own yarn.
+I was recently in North Carolina made a trip to a local yarn store, The Yarn Circle, where they spin and hand dye their own yarn.
 It was a beautiful shop, full of color and possibilities.
-We spent a bit of time looking around and trying to decide what to buy, talking with the women in the shop, one working, two knitting and relaxing at a welcoming table.
+I spent a bit of time looking around and trying to decide what to buy, talking with the women in the shop, one working, two knitting and relaxing at a welcoming table.
 I’m a total novice when it comes to knitting.
 I can knit a scarf, basically, but I had to buy something.
-A skein of alpaca yarn, died a gorgeous charcoal grey (yes, charcoal grey can be gorgeous… mine is the one on the far right of the 4th picture), a little knitting kit for Abby, with adorable hand-painted knitting needles and a sweet kitten button, and five beautiful glass beads.
-I have no idea what I’m going to do with the yarn, but it was a great price and I really wanted it.
+A skein of alpaca yarn, died a gorgeous charcoal grey, a little knitting kit for Abby, with adorable hand-painted knitting needles and a sweet kitten button, and five beautiful glass beads.

-While we were there, Hope and I both bought several ounces of raw wool for felting soaps.
-The woman at the shop was kind enough to give us a hands on tutorial on how to felt over soap!
-We were giddy… how lame is that.
-Two chicks in their 30′s getting excited about soap?
-Too funny, but we were.
-The plan was to felt soap with the kids back at the cabin, but we ran out of time, so the wool and the soaps came home with me, and this week Abby and I tried our hand at it.
-I originally was going to do a tutorial for you, but there are some great tutorials on the internet, here and here.
+I also bought several ounces of raw wool for felting soaps.
+The woman at the shop was kind enough to give a hands on tutorial on how to felt over soap!
+The plan was to felt soap with the kids, so the wool and the soaps came home with me, and this week Abby and I tried our hand at it.
 We didn’t use any fancy soaps, just Dove, but I’d like to get some handmade soaps at the farmers’ market and make some more.
-Here is a photo tutorial:
+Here is short tutorial:

 Bar soap, pantyhose, felted wool in fun colors, hot and cold water.